-Moreover, you can use bid adjustments to increase or decrease your bids for specific keywords or campaigns based on their performance.
+Moreover, you can use bid adjustments in Google Ads to increase or decrease your bids for specific keywords or campaigns based on their performance.
 For example, if a campaign is performing well and generating a high ROI, consider increasing your bids to attract more clicks and conversions.

 Hopefully, by now you’re feeling a bit more confident about navigating the murky waters of ad spend and cost-per-click.